chop0/graal-bindgen/README.md

 let my_arraylist: ArrayList<i32, _> = ArrayList::new();
 ```
 If something goes *really* wrong, you can explicitly specify the `Passable`.
 For primitives, this will be the same as the main type.
 For other Objects, this will be `*mut Value`.

+## Arrays
+Arrays are represented by `JavaArray`.
+Currently, creating and updating elements in them has not been implemented and `Index` cannot be implemented, since the trait requires a reference to be returned.
+The return value of .get() is an `Option`;  if the index is out of bounds, it will be `None`, otherwise it will be `Some(value_at_index)`.

+## ArrayList example
 ```java
 class! [java.util.ArrayList<E> {
     new_with_length(int initialCapacity);